-11 Actionable ideas to improve safety culture in the workplace
+11 actionable tips to improve safety culture in the workplace

-Blog » 11 Actionable ideas to improve safety culture in the workplace
+Blog » 11 actionable tips to improve safety culture in the workplace

 - Widespread safety rule noncompliance

-- Experience Modification Rate more than 1.0 and elevated workers’ compensation insurance costs
+- An Experience Modification Rate (EMR) that is greater than 1.0 (meaning that you have elevated workers’ compensation insurance costs)

 - Inability to obtain contracts due to safety programs and company loss experience